outbrain/orchestrator-agent/README.md

 ### Configuration

+_Orchestrator-agent_ uses a configuration file, located in either `/etc/orchestrator-agent.conf.json` or relative path to binary `conf/orchestrator-agent.conf.json` or `orchestrator-agent.conf.json`.

 The following is a complete list of configuration parameters:

 * `SnapshotMountPoint`                 (string), a known mountpoint onto which a `mount` command will mount snapshot volumes